— Topics —

 • decreasing calorie expenditure including basal metabolism in order to suppress unnecessary consumption.

-Even if you lose a little weight with your hard work, I believe it is only temporary, and most people will rebound because their base weight value hasn’t changed.
+Even if you lose a little weight with your hard work, I believe it is only temporary, and most people will rebound because their set-point weight hasn’t changed.

 [Related article] Dieting Doesn’t Work in the Long Run

-The other way is to lower your “base weight.”
-As I have mentioned many times, the cause of being overweight, in my opinion, is an increased base weight value.
+The other way is to lower your set-point weight.
+As I have mentioned many times, the cause of being overweight, in my opinion, is an increased 'set-point' for body weight.

 This means that one's absorption ability is higher than that of the average person, and I assume that the higher absorption tendency is related to symptoms such as high blood pressure, heart disease, abnormal blood sugar levels, and diabetes,etc.

-So, I believe that to lose weight correctly, lowering the "base weight" itself is necessary rather than reducing caloric intake.
+So, I believe that to lose weight correctly, lowering the set-point weight itself is necessary rather than reducing caloric intake.

 I will quote the reference related to this from the book, “The Obesity Code.”